 News release: Missouri State Parks adds 22 trails to Birdability program

 State Parks Checklist Project

-The Missouri Department of Natural Resources and The Audubon Society of Missouri (ASM) have formed a partnership to help Missourians become more familiar with birds through the State Parks Checklist Project (SPARKS).
+The Missouri Department of Natural Resources and the Audubon Society of Missouri (ASM) have formed a partnership to help Missourians become more familiar with birds through the State Parks Checklist Project, or SPARKS.
 Through this program, ASM volunteers are collecting bird data for state parks and historic sites and entering the data into the ASM Bird Database.
 The data is available online in the form of checklists for bird watchers, nature lovers and park users.